collectionspace/cspace-ui.js/README.md

 The CollectionSpace user interface for web browsers.

-Release 4.5 or later of the CollectionSpace Services API is required.
-This application is not compatible with releases 4.4 and earlier.
+Release 5.0 or later of the CollectionSpace server is required.
+This application is not compatible with releases 4.5 and earlier.

+Release 5.1 or later of the CollectionSpace server is recommended.
+See the release notes to use this application with earlier releases.

 ## Installation